YarikRevich/Backlogger/README.md

 ________________________________________________________________________________

-To run this web-application you need to run such command
+To run this web-application you need to run such command:

 -python3 manage.py runserver (-It is if you work on Linux or MacOS-)

 -python manage.py runserver (-It is if you work on Windows-)

 So....enjoy it!